b-lev/Python-Setup/README.md

 # Getting all the tools installed

-1. To get started with this tutorial, first make sure you have [Python installed](https://www.python.org/downloads/) and that you can access it from a command line.
+1. To get started with this tutorial, first make sure you have [Python installed](https://www.python.org/downloads/).
+Again, here I'm using Python version 3.9.
+Make sure you can access it from a command line.
 On windows I suggest you use a PowerShell window.
 On MacOS and Unix it's best to use a Terminal window.
 Once you have started the command line, type ```python``` at the prompt.
 You should see something like this:

     ```
     PS C:\Users\brian> python